 Sense of space

 Materials used in the décor refer to the distinctive beauty of the outside—ever-present thanks to the glass walls, both in the lounge and guest cottages.

 Pebble-like coffee tables, felt cloth floor cushions and curvaceous mohair-covered loungers accompany hand-dyed linens, raffia mats, rough-hewn wood, knotted leather and sandstone.

 The large windows, tall roofs, organic shapes, and modern lighting all create an effortless sense of space and light.

 We checked-in to one of the eleven modern climate-controlled cottages to find that it was as carefully designed as the rest of the lodge.
 It was eminently stylish, with chic wooden floors, wall-high windows, comfy rugs and seating, with bleached-by-the-sun deck and a private plunge pool.

 But the cottage’s most exquisite fixture was the rooftop platform, which one evening was turned for us into an under-the-stars “bedroom”.
 The night-sky sights, at least to us, the city-dwellers, were too awe-inspiring not to stay awake, counting the falling stars and whispering to each other long into the night.

 Days and nights

 We could be excused if we succumbed to sleep immediately: days at Little Kulala can be busy.
-Other that drives to the dunes, of which the morning one sets off well before sunrise, the lodge can organise balloon flights, and take guests for game drives, nature walks or sunset drives… In motion from dawn to dusk—but this is how we like our travelling to be.
+Other that drives to the dunes, of which the morning one sets off well before sunrise, the lodge can organize balloon flights, and take guests for game drives, nature walks or sunset drives… In motion from dawn to dusk—but this is how we like our traveling to be.